-Coach who provides guidance on issues relating to student progress, including those that stimulate a student to develop a personal and professional identity those that stimulate a student to develop a personal and professional identity, focusing on a student's talents and personal leadership qualities.
+Coach who provides guidance on issues relating to student progress, including those that stimulate a student to develop a personal and professional identity, focusing on a student's talents and personal leadership qualities.
 Also known as mentor.

 Student coaching System of guidance that focuses on the development of the individual student.